mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Collaborate on the direction for a solution

+A software developer is primarily a problem solver who utilizes technology to implement a solution.
+Developers are fantastic at educating themselves on technology and project methodologies; however, decomposing a problem and being able to distill what is important from what is not will enable a good developer to become a great one.
+You should spend as much time in the problem space as you do in the solution space.

+Just as a useful model is derived over a series of iterations, so too must a problem space be refined to reveal the true intent behind a stakeholder’s vision.
+Listening and drawing the why as well as the what and when from stakeholders is a skill that developers should practice just as they practice coding katas.
+Code is a product of DDD, not the process; you can solve problems without having a technical solution.

  * Collaborate on the direction for a solution with decision makers and experts, people that are passionate about the problem space
  * Model-Driven Design
  * Collaboration is key.
 Don’t sit and wait for requirements - offer solutions.
 Don’t leave it to others.
 If you know the goal and know the business and can do IT you can offer solutions rather than waiting to be asked.